Iron deficiency symptoms

-Also look for best foods for morning sickness
+Also, look for the best foods for morning sickness

 5. Iron for Toddlers

 Iron is needed for the all-round development of the Toddlers as if the Iron levels are less, then some organs of toddlers might get less oxygen leading to retarded growth.
-Toddlers need around 11 milligrams of Iron daily, toddlers stop having iron-fortified drink after 12 months and so suffer the risk of having Iron deficiency if they are not getting enough Iron from other sources.
-Cow’s milk is given to toddlers, that can cause Iron deficiency as the cow milk has less iron and milk interferes with the absorption of Iron in the body and so optimum amount of milk should be given to the toddlers.
+Toddlers need around 11 milligrams of iron daily, toddlers stop having an iron-fortified drink after 12 months and so suffer the risk of having iron deficiency if they are not getting enough Iron from other sources.
+Cow’s milk is given to toddlers, which can cause Iron deficiency as the cow milk has less iron and milk interferes with the absorption of Iron in the body and so optimum amount of milk should be given to the toddlers.

 6. Rich in Iron Foods List

 The various drinks rich in Iron include Vegetable juices made from Tomato and fruit juices, Prune juice is the one that provides a substantial amount of Iron, fortified Orange juice can also be taken but it doesn’t have as much Iron as Prune juice has.
 Coming to tea, Hibiscus Tea provides a substantial amount of Iron.